hapi-swagger/hapi-swagger/usageguide.md

 ## Caching

 It can take some time to create the `swagger.json` data if your server has many complex routes.
 So `hapi-swagger` can cache its `swagger.json` data.
-The cache options are those of HAPI
+The cache options are those of Hapi

 ```javascript
 options.cache: {